Hatching duck eggs and raising ducklings are a little more challenging that hatching chicken eggs. These best practices will improve your hatch rates.

 Incubating duck eggs in the Hova-bator incubator

 The Hova-bator incubator is an entry-level incubator for homestead and hobby-farm use.
 Incubating eggs is a fun homeschool project, and the Hova-bator incubator makes it easy and affordable.
 We purchased our first Hova-bator 18 years ago for a homeschool science project.
-Hatching baby chicks is a “gateway-drug” to homesteading, so be warned.
+Hatching baby chicks is a “gateway drug” to homesteading, so be warned.
 One incubator for both incubating and hatching wasn’t ideal, so we bought a second Hova-bator five years later so that we could incubate in one and hatch in the other.

 While baby chicks hatch in 19 to 21 days – bantam chickens hatch sooner – duck eggs take a bit longer, 26 to 28 days for mallard types and 33 to 38 days for muscovies.
-With the longer incubation period that ducks require, they have a few more challenges to get a good hatch.
+With the more extended incubation period that ducks require, they have a few more challenges to get a good hatch.
 I hope my experience using the Hova-bator to hatch duck eggs will help you improve your hatch rates, too.

 Keep your incubator clean and sanitary